sisso/rust-mud/docs/forums.md

 Use only children can cause a lot of extra work for situation like Zones.

 Conclusion: Children is more generic, but parent is more useful for static data or cases where some parent have too many unique children.

 So we will just support both.
+But each one with different semantic.
+Parent will be used by static objects while children for prefabs.
+When instantiate, all children elements will be created with new Id, if used in static data, means that everytime server reload, a new object will be created

 ## Short term